paulramisch/bundestag_speech_tagger/README.md

 The proceedings of the German Bundestag are open to the public; only by a two-thirds majority can the public be excluded.[^10] Plenary minutes are taken for each session, and are prepared by the Bundestag's own stenographic service.[^11] The basic structure has not changed since 1949 and is in the direct tradition of the minutes of the Weimar Republic:

 - Table of contents: List of agenda items
-- main body
+- Main body
 - Annexes to the stenographic report: The first appendix is the attendance list or the list of excused delegates; other appendices are, for example, written replies to questions.

-On its [Open Data Portal](https://www.bundestag.de/services/opendata), the Bundestag makes all the minutes since 1949 available in PDF and XML format, however these are completely unstructured until 2017 and contain only some meta-information.
-This completely unstructured text does not include any delimitation of the various components such as the table of contents, the main part, or the individual agenda items and the speeches.
-Until 1997, the documents are also based on scans that have been OCRed; after that, they are based on born-digital PDF documents.

-On its [Open Data Portal] (https://www.bundestag.de/services/opendata), the German Bundestag makes available all the Minutes since 1949 in PDF and XML format, but the files until 2017 they are completely unstructured and contain only some meta information.
+On its [Open Data Portal](https://www.bundestag.de/services/opendata), the German Bundestag makes available all the Minutes since 1949 in PDF and XML format, but the files until 2017 they are completely unstructured and contain only some meta information.
 This completely unstructured text does not contain any delimitation of the various components, such as the table of contents, the main body or the individual agenda items and speeches.
 Until 1997, the documents are also based on scans that have been OCR'ed, after which they are based on born-digital PDF documents.

 Open Discourse is a research project by Berlin-based data science company Limebit GmbH, and aims to remove the biggest limitation of existing Bundestag debates: The inability to filter speeches by politician, party or position.
 The dataset, which was released in December 2020, appears to be a highly valuable resource for historical, political and linguistic research on the Federal Republic of Germany.
 The code has been released under the MIT licence for free reuse, and the data has been released under CC0 1.0, i.e. without any restrictions.[^12]